Can you drink unfiltered rainwater straight from the tank, or do you need a rain water tank filter?

 Heavy metals can also be a significant concern for rural homes in mining regions, as metallic dust from the mines can be carried by the wind and settle on rooftops until rain comes along to wash it into the gutters – and straight into household water tanks.

 Many of these chemicals (especially pesticides) can be toxic or act as endocrine disruptors, posing a particular threat to young children and pregnant mothers.
-A high-quality, low-micron water filter is a great way to protect your water – and your family – from potential environmental contaminants.
+High-quality, low-micron whole house water filter systems are a great way to protect your water – and your family – from potential environmental contaminants.

 Sediment Removal

 Even without bacterial or chemical contamination, rainwater tanks can quickly accumulate large amounts of dirt and dust.
-These sediments give the water a cloudy appearance and often lead to an unpleasant gritty texture and bitter taste/odour.
+These sediments give the water a cloudy appearance and often lead to an unpleasant gritty texture and bitter taste or odour.

 Another consequence of low mineral levels is that rainwater is often quite acidic, leading to increased discolouration as it passes through copper pipes.
 We often recommend our customers with rainwater tanks also look at a reverse osmosis filter and remineraliser, providing the combined benefit of an even higher level of filtration and a built-in alkaliser to counteract the acidity.